 American White Pelican floating off the Point.
 Photo by Clay Bliznick

 Switching gears, I was able to conduct a couple more morning songbird flight surveys since my last blog post.
 We still haven’t had a huge songbird flight from the raptor deck this season, but we are still in the early stages of migration.
-Out by the waterbird shack, we’ve been seeing similar numbers and diversity of songbird migrants as the raptor deck, but have been able to catch a slightly different assortment of species just as they reach shore.
+Out by the waterbird shack, we’ve been seeing similar numbers and diversity of songbird migrants as at the raptor deck, but have been able to catch a slightly different assortment of species just as they reach shore.
 Notably we had our first Savannah Sparrows of the season, plus a lone Dickcissel rocketing over the shack giving its very distinctive flat, buzzy flight calls.
 We should be hitting the peak window for warbler migration at the Point here in a week or two, so check out next week’s blog to see what exciting birds we turn up!

 Newly arrived Savannah Sparrow scouting out the beach.
 Photo by Clay Bliznick.